Be Still and Surrender to God

 I confess that it is not my first instinct to seek God’s help when faced with a challenge or hardship.
 My first instinct is to solve the problem.
 I will do everything in my own power to charge through and eliminate the problem.
 The result is often a messy solution and a whole lot of unnecessary stress.
 A closer look into Psalm 46:10 provides a different solution.

 The Hebrew phrase for “Be still” can also be translated to “Enough!”
 A similar phrase is used by Samuel when he rebukes King Saul for being disobedient to God’s instructions (1 Samuel 15:16).
-God had instructed King Saul to destroy the Amalekites and everything that belongs to them.
+In 1 Samuel 15, God instructs King Saul to destroy the Amalekites and everything that belongs to them.
 Instead Saul plundered the city and kept the best goods for himself.
 The consequence is that God rejects Saul as Israel’s King.

 God had enough of Saul playing the role of god and calling his own shots.